10 ways to make your phone battery last longer

 Turn off background apps

-If you're on an iPhone (pre-iPhone X), double click on the home button and swipe up to close the apps.
+If you’re on an iPhone (pre-iPhone X), double-click on the home button and swipe up to close the apps.
 For the iPhones that no longer use the home button, swipe up from the bottom of your screen and hold for a second to bring up the App Switcher.
 Swipe up to close the apps running in the background.

-Use dark mode
+Use dark mode and lower screen brightness

 It’s also a good idea to turn down the brightness on your device too, so the battery isn’t working overtime when it doesn’t need to.